 Only m6 is easily expressible; to express it, Cassie uses the words at the heads of m4's and m5's name arcs.
 SNePS's algorithm (Shapiro 1982) for expressing a node (such as m6) that has a subclass-superclass case frame is to generate an expression for the node at the head of the subclass arc (b1), followed by the word 'are', followed by an expression for the node at the head of the superclass arc (b2).
-This (recursive) algorithm for expressing a node (like b1, or b2) that is at the head of an object arc emanating from an asserted node that has a name arc emanating from it is to generate the lexeme at the head of the name arc that emanates from the asserted node (m4!, or m5!) that has the object arc to b1 (or b2).
-Thus, m6 would be expressed as 'Humans are mammals'.
+This (recursive) algorithm for arcs with a name-object case frame is not essential to my point, but makes the exposition clearer.